YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * [Poverty] F4U Corsair; SB2C Helldiver or JU87 Stuka; Tenzan; Hydraulic Catapult; Hydraulic Catapult

 - Desc: The Foxes launched first.
 >Well, there they are, the poster vixens of Azur Lane.
-Distintctive in both looks and performance, they dwarf literally every other Carrier in the game with their massive amounts of Airpower and get to launch faster than anyone else, guaranteeing swift victories in PvP and one and a half extra airstrike per battle compared to almost any other carrier.
+Distintctive in both looks and performance, they dwarf literally every other Carrier in the game with their massive amounts of Aviation and get to launch faster than anyone else, guaranteeing swift victories in PvP and one and a half extra airstrike per battle compared to almost any other carrier.
 As is customary for IJN sister ships, they truly shine when used together - but even when taken on their own, it cannot be understated how valuable that early launch (and extra screenclear) is.

 ![CV](https://azurlane.koumakan.jp/w/images/e/ea/TaihouChibi.png "Taihou") - **[IJN Taihou](https://azurlane.koumakan.jp/Taihou)**